genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 .. image:: images/create_new_data_flow.png

 This will take you to the Data Flow Editor where you can introduce any last changes to your pipeline.
-Click on "Run dataflow" button once you are done.
+Click on **Run dataflow** button once you are done.

 .. image:: images/data_flow_editor.png